HackSI/site/README.md

-The HackSI.me website
+The HackSI website
 =====================

-The hacksi.me website
+The HackSI website

 Development
 -----------